placebeyondtheclouds/pikvm-zero2w-eth/README.md

 Based on https://github.com/pikvm/pikvm

-Use cases:
+## Use cases:

-- When better security than [some commercial KVM products have](https://github.com/sipeed/NanoKVM/issues/270) is needed
+- When a secure solution, unlike [some closed-source KVM products are](https://github.com/sipeed/NanoKVM/issues/270), is needed
-- To control a server with an old BMC firmware that has broken remote screen feature
 - A jump device to Wake-on-LAN other devices
-- Building with off the shelf components as a safeguard against supply chain attacks
+- Building with off-the-shelf components as a safeguard against supply chain attacks

 ## Main differences